 \section{Model description}

-To characterize an insulating magnetic material, we employ the Heisenberg Hamiltonian expressed in terms of (dimensionless) spin operators as follows:
+To characterize an insulating magnetic material, we employ the anisotropic Heisenberg Hamiltonian, or XXZ model, expressed in terms of dimensionless spin operators, as follows:

-where, $-J$ corresponds to the ferromagnetic (FM) model, whereas $+J$ denotes the antiferromagnetic (AFM) one.
-In this discussion, we shall adhere to the convention wherein the lower signal in $\pm$ (or $\mp$) refers to the FM model, whereas the upper signal denotes the AFM model.
-The sum is done exclusively over nearest neighbor interactions in a periodic lattice with lattice spacing $a$.
+where $-J$ corresponds to the ferromagnetic (FM) model, whereas $+J$ denotes the antiferromagnetic (AFM) model.
+In this discussion, we shall adhere to the convention whereby the lower signal in $\pm$ (or $\mp$) refers to the FM model, while the upper signal denotes the AFM model.
+The sum is performed exclusively over nearest neighbor interactions in a periodic lattice with lattice spacing $a$.
 The focus of this study is on scenarios involving a small $S^z$ component, thereby justifying the use of easy-plane anisotropy characterized by $\lambda<1$.
-The easy-axis scenario can be explored with minor adjustments to the established formalism.
 Furthermore, the investigation concerns the thermodynamics of ordered states, which requires spontaneous symmetry breaking at temperatures below the critical threshold $T_c$.
-Consequently, the x-axis is designated as the preferential direction for spin alignment within the system, indicating that the angle $\varphi$, which is canonically conjugate to $S^z$, remains small.
+Consequently, one could designate the x-axis as the spontaneously chosen direction for spin alignment in the system, implying that the angle $\varphi$, canonically conjugate to $S^z$, remains small.
+Analogous consideration is necessary for the analysis of easy-axis models.
+In this context, by identifying the $x$-direction as the easy axis, the formalism can be employed with only minor modifications.
+Nevertheless, this assumption is not essential for the subsequent analysis, and it is sufficient to consider a regime characterized by small, slowly varying angular deviations.
 The inclusion of magnetic field interactions or various alternative anisotropies is feasible, and this process necessitates merely a reassessment of the spectral energy.